-3. After adding content, navigate to the Settings tab at the top of the page.
+5. After adding content, navigate to the Appearance tab at the top of the page.

-- c.
+- e.
 Type: There are three types of pages that can be added. - i.
-Page: Your typical page with a header, body content, and a footer.
+Page: Your prototypical page with a header, body content, and a footer.
 Links normally in the menu to the page. - ii.
 Placeholder: Serves as a menu category.
-Does not link to anything in menu and has no content. - iii.
+Does not link to anything in menu. - iii.
 Link: Links to another page through a URL.
-Use this for links to other sites or pages that already exist. - d.
-Parent: This is the page attribute that determines in which part of the menu the page will be displayed in.
+Use this for links to other sites or pages that already exist. - f.
+Parent: This is the page attribute that determines which part of the menu the page will display in.
 If a page has the (No Parent) attribute selected, the page will display in the main site level menu.
-Pages with another page selected as the parent will display as a sub-item for that page, so long as their parent does not have a parent (This can vary on a site-by-site basis). - e.
+Pages with another page selected as the parent will display as a sub-item for that page, so long as their parent does not have a parent (This can vary on a site-by-site basis). - g.
 Template: This attribute is discussed in the detail on the next page.
-The template is the skeleton for the page and will determine how the page is laid out. - f.
+The template is the skeleton for the page and will determine how the page is laid out. - h.
 Menu Group: This is an extra field and should only be modified for back-end purposes.